 - UiB Fakultet for kunst, musikk, og design

 Borealis recieves support for the festival and all-year-round running of the organsation from Arts Council Norway, City of Bergen, Vestland County Council, Ernst von Siemens Music Foundation and Norwegian Society of Composers.

-In 2021 Borealis receives project funding from Arts Council Norway, Vestland County Council, City of Bergen, Music Norway, Morten Eide Pedersens Memorial Fund og Fritt Ord Foundation, Institut français de Norvège & Goethe-Institut and the International Coproduction Fund.
+In 2022 Borealis receives project funding from Arts Council Norway, Vestland County Council, City of Bergen, Music Norway, Morten Eide Pedersens Memorial Fund, Fritt Ord Foundation, Institut français de Norvège & Goethe-Institut and the International Coproduction Fund.